Yquem in daylight

 Château d'Yquem 2000 93p

 Tasted in April 2005.
-Only 20% of the harvest (September pickings) became Grand Vin because of a downpour from mid-October, which literally washed the remaining grapes away.
+Only 20% of the harvest (September pickings) became Grand Vin because of a downpour from mid-October, which washed the remaining grapes away.
 It was also the last vintage with the full involvement of Count Alexandre de Lur Saluces.
 Golden.
 Well-defined botrytis, mango, apple, and acacia honey.
 This was a delicate version of d'Yquem with great finesse and elegance, concentrated with many nuances, sweetness, and long aftertaste.
-Quite approachable right now but can easily be enjoyed in the next 12-20 years.
+It's approachable but can be easily enjoyed in the next 12-20 years.

 Château d'Yquem 1999 89p

-Tasted in April 2005.
-It was lightly golden, tasted relatively light and reserved, and showed some bitter orange peel and evident acidity.
+I tasted it in April 2005.
+It was lightly golden, relatively light and reserved, and showed some bitter orange peel and evident acidity.
 This wine has yet to find itself, so give it time.

 Château d'Yquem 1998 96p